chas-academy/u08-angular-frontend-Sue-Holding/README.md

 To get start with new features or work on existing ones you can easily find all components under src/app/animals along with the service files.

 - The game can be improved by removing the empty space in the text field when a user types in their guess to the fun fact, otherwise the game returns that the guess is wrong.
 The text input is also too wide on mobile view.

+- Continue adding Trim() and error messages to validation of input to the components on branch trim.

 - Alternatively a radio guess option could be added with a selection of wrong and the correct animal for the user to guess from.